potassco/clorm/docs/clorm/quickstart.rst

 programming notation for specifying the arity of a predicate or function).
 A predicate can contain zero or more fields.

-The number of fields in the ``Predicate`` declaration must match the predicate arity and the order in which they are declared must also match the position of each term in the ASP predicate.
+The number of fields in the :class:`~clorm.Predicate` declaration must match the predicate arity and the order in which they are declared must also match the position of each term in the ASP predicate.

-One thing to note here is that there is no ``Predicate`` sub-class that was defined corresponding to the ``working_driver/1`` predicate.
-Clorm does not require that *all* ASP predicates have a corresponding Python ``Predicate`` sub-class.
+One thing to note here is that there is no :class:`~clorm.Predicate` sub-class that was defined corresponding to the ``working_driver/1`` predicate.
+Clorm does not require that *all* ASP predicates have a corresponding Python :class:`~clorm.Predicate` sub-class.
 In this case ``working_driver/1`` is only of interest within the ASP program itself and is not used for defining the relevant inputs and outputs of the solver, so there is no need to define any Python interface.

 Using the Data Model to Generate Solutions
 ------------------------------------------